rudenoise/rudenoiseSite/md/about.md

 things out of code.
 This has been fine but it hasn't really lead anywhere.

-Now I want to create the possibility that the stuff I think about might overlap with the stuff other people think about.
-Then those people have a small chance of discovering this overlap and then they might respond.
+Now I want to find out whether or not the stuff I think about overlaps with the stuff other people think about.
+I want those people to have a small chance of discovering this overlap too, and then they might respond.
-In which case I might learn something, make a friend or even be called a twat.
-Which doesn't happen often enough.
+In which case I might learn something, make a friend or even be called a helmet.
+None of which happens often enough.

-So this will be a web-log of my thoughts, a broad remit.
+So this will be a web-log of my thoughts (and they can be about a whole load of different stuff).